apache/incubator-stormcrawler/external/warc/README.md

 ```

 A note on the recording of HTTP requests and responses with StormCrawler and the WARC module:
-- the WARC file format is derived from the HTTP message format ([RFC 2616](https://www.ietf.org/rfc/rfc2616.txt)) and the WARC format as well as WARC readers require that HTTP requests and responses are recorded as HTTP/1.1 or HTTP/1.0 do.
-Therefor, the WARC WARCHdfsBolt writes binary HTTP formats (eg. [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2)) as if they were HTTP/1.1.
+- the WARC file format is derived from the HTTP message format ([RFC 2616](https://www.ietf.org/rfc/rfc2616.txt)) and the WARC format as well as WARC readers require that HTTP requests and responses are recorded as HTTP/1.1 or HTTP/1.0.
+Therefore, the WARC WARCHdfsBolt writes binary HTTP formats (eg. [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2)) as if they were HTTP/1.1.
 There is no need to limit the supported HTTP protocol versions to HTTP/1.0 or HTTP/1.1.
 - HTTP transfer and content encodings are not preserved in WARC records.
 In order to avoid that WARC readers fail on parsing HTTP messages,
-  - the HTTP reponse headers `Transfer-Encoding`, `Content-Encoding` and `Content-Length` are masked with the prefix `X-Crawler-`
+  - the HTTP response headers `Transfer-Encoding`, `Content-Encoding` and `Content-Length` are masked with the prefix `X-Crawler-`
   - a new `Content-Length` header is always appended with the actual payload length.